eacher24/eacher24/README.md

 <br/>
 ![Static Badge](https://img.shields.io/badge/React-blue?style=for-the-badge&logo=react&logoColor=blue&labelColor=black)

-🎓 My academic background is in Physics, where I was first introduced to Data Science and python for data collection, manipulation and presentatiom.
-There I completed my Bachelors Degree at the University of Manchester, Uk.

 ### On a more personal level...

 🌍 I really enjoy travelling, having started my travel adventures in March 2023, I have been to Barcelona, Lisbon, Porto, Algiers and Copenhagen in this time
 <br/>
-🌉 I enjoyed Lisbon so much that I lived there for a few months in 2024 and looking to permantly relocate there!
+🌉 I enjoyed Lisbon so much that I lived there for a few months in 2024 and looking now to permantly relocate there!
 <br/>
 🎹 I have been playing piano now for more than 15 years...and I still love it!
 <!--